 It can also potentially indicate trichomoniasis, which is a sexually transmitted infection.
 You should note that while most women suffering from chlamydia or gonorrhoea do not show any symptoms, a yellow discharge is an indication.
 So keep an eye on this type of vaginal discharge as it is not normal.

-9. Green discharge
+9. Green vaginal discharge

-In case you notice this type of vaginal discharge, you should visit your doctor.
+If you notice this type of vaginal discharge, you should visit your doctor.

-Now that we have taken a brief look at types of normal vaginal discharge and a few that are abnormal, let’s understand what makes vaginal discharge abnormal.
+Now that we have taken a brief look at types of normal vaginal discharge and a few that are abnormal let’s understand what makes vaginal discharge abnormal.

 - Antibiotic or steroid use

 - Bacterial vaginosis, a bacterial infection that is common in pregnant women